MicrosoftDocs/sdk-api/sdk-api-src/content/mmeapi/nf-mmeapi-midioutgeterrortexta.md

 ### -param pszText

-TBD
+Pointer to a buffer to be filled with the textual error description.

 ### -param cchText

 Length, in characters, of the buffer pointed to by <i>lpText</i>.

-#### - lpText

-Pointer to a buffer to be filled with the textual error description.

 ## -returns